 Whether camping is a family tradition or you simply want to add some rustic flair to your weeknight dinners at home, campfire potatoes are the fun and easy way to make a flavorful side dish that goes with just about any meal.

 Because what isn’t there to like about a hassle-free side dish covered in cheesy goodness and subtle baked-veggie flavor?

 What are campfire baked potatoes?

-Campfire potatoes are just a fun and easy way to cook an easy side dish over an open fire or grill.
-The ingredients are simple – potatoes, onions, cheese, and some herbs – which are all tightly wrapped in a foil packet before cooked over an open heat source.
+Campfire potatoes are just a simple way to cook an easy side dish over an open fire or grill.
+The ingredients are simple – potatoes, onions, cheese, and some herbs – which are all tightly wrapped in a foil packet before being cooked over an open heat source.